ruthcohen97/ruthcohen97.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a rising 3rd year in the University of Wisconsin-Madison's joint PhD in Economics and Finance.
+I am a rising 3rd year Economics and Finance PhD student at the University of Wisconsin-Madison, studying household finance and public economics.

 I am interested in questions concerning consumer access to credit, the effects of that access on financial wellbeing, and the role of government policy in shaping these outcomes.

+Prior to my studies at Wisconsin, I was a research assistant at the Federal Reserve Bank of Boston.